webarch-coop/ansible-role-apt/README.md

 [![pipeline status](https://git.coop/webarch/apt/badges/master/pipeline.svg)](https://git.coop/webarch/apt/-/commits/master)

-This role contains an Ansible role for configuring `apt` [sources.list](https://wiki.debian.org/SourcesList) files on Debian and Ubuntu.
+This role contains an Ansible role for configuring the `apt` [/etc/apt/sources.list](https://wiki.debian.org/SourcesList) file on Debian and Ubuntu.

-See also the [Bullseye role](https://git.coop/webarch/bullseye) for upgrading from Debian Buster.
+See also the [Bullseye role](https://git.coop/webarch/bullseye) for upgrading from Debian Buster and the [localhost repo](https://git.coop/webarch/localhost) which can be used with this role to configure the `sources.list` file locally.

 ## Role variables